OpenTTD/OpenGFX/README.md

 Install the developers tools and get NML from the source mentioned above. git is easiest installed via MacPorts:
 `sudo port install git`

-On OSX GIMP is not found in the path, if you installed the app package as supplied from the GIMP's project page.
-You can add that to your search path if you link the binary which requires the X-environment to be running:
-`sudo ln /Applications/Gimp.app/Contents/Resources/bin/gimp /usr/local/bin/gimp`

 The use of git is strongly encouraged as only that allows to keep track of changes.